I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/ns-winddiui--attribute-info-4.md

 <p>The EMF print processor uses the flag specified for <b>dwColorOptimization</b> to determine whether to request GDI to perform monochrome color optimization.
 If monochrome color optimization is enabled, the print job can be switched between monochrome and color rendering as appropriate.</p>

 <p>If you are creating a Unidrv rendering plug-in to generate color watermarks, note that when the <b>dwColorOptimization</b> member is set to COLOR_OPTIMIZATION, color watermarks are printed in black and white when they are printed on black-and-white documents.
 To ensure that color watermarks print correctly with color and black-and-white documents, disable color optimization.
-Color optimization also can be controlled by the Unidrv *<b>ChangeColorModeOnDoc?</b> color attribute (see <a href="NULL">Color Attributes</a>), and by the <a href="..\winppi\nf-winppi-gdiendpageemf.md">GdiEndPageEMF</a> function.</p>
+Color optimization also can be controlled by the Unidrv *<b>ChangeColorModeOnDoc?</b> color attribute (see <a href="https://msdn.microsoft.com/c8de0186-9cf5-43e5-81e7-33351a34c13c">Color Attributes</a>), and by the <a href="..\winppi\nf-winppi-gdiendpageemf.md">GdiEndPageEMF</a> function.</p>

 <p>For a list of default values for ATTRIBUTE_INFO_4 members, see <a href="..\winsplp\nf-winsplp-getjobattributesex.md">GetJobAttributesEx</a>.</p>